vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # B0XX-AHK

-This is an Autohotkey script emulating B0XX behavior through a keyboard within Dolphin.
-It is an adaptation of a [similar script](https://github.com/tlandegger/smashbox-AHK) for Smashbox on Dolphin created by tlandegger.
+b0xx-ahk is an Autohotkey script emulating B0XX behavior through a keyboard within Dolphin.
+It is an adaptation of a [similar script](https://github.com/tlandegger/smashbox-AHK) for Smashbox created by tlandegger.

-The script uses Autohotkey to read keyboard inputs and convert them to a virtual joystick called vJoy, which is used as a controller by Dolphin.

 The B0XX functionality provided is currently *incomplete*.
 Missing behavior includes: